rodlemos/gofinances/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

 To create an entry select the tab "Cadastrar".
-You must give a name and a value, select a type: income or outcome, and choose a category from the list then press the buttom to save.
+You must give a name and a numeric value, select a type: income or outcome, and choose a category from the list then press the buttom to save.

 Your entries will be listed in the "Listagem" tab along with the last income, last outcome and balance.